The person at the center of this case

 Start here

-Where has Charles Lee Hill been since fleeing to Havana, Cuba in 1971?
-Did he remain in Cuba or travel elsewhere?
+What is Charles Lee Hill's current location and status after fleeing to Cuba in 1971?
+Has he remained in Cuba or fled elsewhere?

-On November 8, 1971, Charles Lee Hill allegedly shot and killed a New Mexico State Police officer during a traffic stop near Albuquerque.
-Three weeks later, Hill and two accomplices kidnapped a tow truck driver, hijacked a TWA flight from Albuquerque International Airport, and diverted it to Tampa before flying to Havana, Cuba.
-Hill remains a fugitive wanted for murder, air piracy, and kidnapping—his whereabouts unknown for over 50 years.
+On November 8, 1971, Charles Lee Hill allegedly shot and killed a New Mexico State Police officer during a traffic stop west of Albuquerque.
+Three weeks later, Hill and two accomplices hijacked a TWA flight from Albuquerque International Airport after kidnapping a tow truck driver, ultimately escaping to Cuba.
+Hill remains a fugitive wanted for murder, air piracy, and kidnapping—his current whereabouts and status remain unknown after over 50 years.

 Try asking